 Self-employed person is a sole proprietor or a partner in a business, or someone who works for himself/herself and is not employed as an employee.

-To make a claim for this reason the member's accrued benefits must not exceed HKD5,000, and he/she is required to make a statutory declaration that includes all below points:
+To make a claim for this reason the member's accrued benefits must not exceed HKD5,000, and he/she is required to make a statutory declaration that:

 In Hong Kong, the statutory declaration must be made before and signed by a Commissioner for Oath at either the Public Enquiry Service Centre of the Home Affairs Department, a Notary Public or a Justice of the Peace.
 A statutory declaration made in a place other than Hong Kong is also acceptable provided that it is made before and signed by a Notary Public or a person authorised under the law of that place to administer an oath or take a statutory declaration.